 Norway rats typically don’t climb trees due to the rats’ larger size and slower climbing abilities, but will if they are motivated enough.
 They may be slow, but Norway rats can use their front and back claws to climb a tree trunk to the same heights as a Roof rat, as well as use their long tail to balance while on branches.

 Roof rats, on the other hand, love to climb trees.
 Roof rats are known for being able to climb any surface that has a texture to it.
+Palm rats are simply roof rats that have climbed into palm trees.
 Their little claws can dig into a surface and stabilize their body weight regardless of whether they’re scaling up tree bark or a brick wall.
 They’re also able to reach around and shimmy while climbing up metal pipes and poles.
 Climbing up a tree is easy for Roof rats.

 How high can a rat climb?